univention/univention-corporate-server/doc/app-center/configurations.rst

 Docker script setup
 ~~~~~~~~~~~~~~~~~~~

-The life cycle script :file:`setup` is executed inside the Docker container.
+The lifecycle script :file:`setup` is executed inside the Docker container.
-It is the heart of the initial app configuration and typically used to
+It's the heart of the initial app configuration and typically used to
 make environment specific settings to the container or apply certain
 changes that require the container environment.
 If the script fails
 (``exit code != 0``) the installation is aborted.